 How do you make a pink salt trick?

-Conclusion: Is the Pink Salt Trick Worth Trying?
+Final Take: Is the Pink Salt Trick Worth Trying?

 After a full week of testing, digging into research, and hearing from real readers, here’s where I landed: the pink salt trick isn’t magic, but it works when it becomes part of your morning rhythm.